 The purpose of a resume is to get you an interview.
 It needs to be catchy (but not tacky), impressive (but not long), and most importantly: well-organized (yet still creative).
-Everyone has their own style preference in writing a resume, so I am not going to get into that here.
-The purpose of this article is to provide some high-tech resume tips which can be applied to any resume.
-However, you can gain access to my awesome high-tech resume template along with lots of useful notes when you subscribe to my email list.
-So go do that now.
+Everyone has a style preference in writing a resume, so I am not going to get into that here.
+The purpose of this article is to provide some high-tech resume tips you can apply to any resume.
+However, you can gain access to my awesome high-tech resume template along with lots of useful notes when you subscribe to my e-mail list.
+So do that now.
 It’s ok.
-I will stay here and wait for you to come back. :)
+I will stay here and wait for you to come back.

 If you are not already a user of Google Docs, you should go register for an account right now.
 The benefits of Google Docs are massive, and to get the most out of this article, you will need a Google Docs account.